Happy Anniversary, Wyeth House and Studio!

 In the early 1980s, the sons and daughters of N. C. and Carolyn Wyeth entrusted all 18 acres of Wyeth’s original purchase, the house, studio, and barn to the Brandywine River Museum of Art.
 A visit to the studio, with its collection of books, props such as firearms, helmets, and a full size canoe, and still life objects—contributes to a detailed understanding of Wyeth’s artistic process.
 In the house, the furnishings and decorative arts present an intimate picture of family life over the course of nine decades.

-Both the N. C. Wyeth house and studio open for public tours in exactly one month, on April 1st.
+Both the N. C. Wyeth house and studio open for public tours the first week in April.
 While on our campus you can also visit the Andrew Wyeth Studio and Kuerner Farmer, the setting of many of Andrew Wyeth’s most famous paintings.

 Photo credit for header image: Carlos Alejandro